 The Models 221 and 222 prices are reduced.
 Please used the “Contact Us” or call (408) 986-0377 for more information.

-Stratsys(Objet): The Model 221 is the measurement meter designed, in conjunction, with by Stratsys(Objet) for their 3D printers.
+Stratasys(Objet): The Model 221 is the measurement meter designed, in conjunction, with Stratasys(Objet) for their 3D printers.

 Autodesk Ember: The Model 222 is the measurement meter designed, in conjunction, with Autodesk for the Ember 3d printer.